ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 Singularity is a container platform that provides,

-* mobility of compute via a single-file container image format that is very natural to migrate, execute, share and archive
+* mobility of compute via the single-file SIF container image format
+  * very natural to migrate, execute, share and archive!
-* a security model suitable for shared machines, i.e. users execute containers as themselves and don't need and can't get root privileges
+* a security / permission model that is suitable for shared machines (such as HPC, or a group's workstation)
+  * users execute containers as themselves and don't need / can't get root privileges on the host
-* per default optimization for "integration" rather than "isolation" of the containerized software
+* optimization for "integration" rather than "isolation" of containerized software with the host system
-  * it's very easy to use the host network and file system (also GPUs! but that is true also for Docker, actually...)
+  * it's very easy to use the host's network and file system (also available GPUs! but that is true also for Docker, actually...)

 ## Docker/Singularity CLI